ibm-messaging/event-streams-samples/nodejs/bluemix-chat-sample/README.md

 Consumer Instance created.
 ```

-Once the topic and consumer instance have been created, open a web browser and navigate to `http://localhost:port`.
+Once the topic and consumer instance have been created, open a web browser and navigate to `http://localhost:port`, where `port` is
+the port number described in the output produced when the application starts.